The first record I ever became obsessed with was the Beatles’ Let It Be.

 But is life as it appears in a fly so very different from life as it appears in a human? —Sharon Salzberg

 Was I a hypocrite for rescuing the bug?
 It was a Wednesday, not that that mattered.
 I was halfway through a six-week retreat and, aside from laundry days, each silent day seemed more or less like the others.

 During the morning walking period, I shared the basement with two other yogis.
 One was a heavyset guy who reminded me of an old boyfriend and the other was a slim guy with a moustache who looked like young Adolf Hitler.

 You’ve been meditating for a while.
-Maybe a couple of weeks or over a decade.
+Maybe a couple of weeks or several years.
 There are days when the benefits seem palpable.
 You don’t react when your brother belittles you just like he did in your sandbox days.
-When the woman in yellow high heels tries to maneuver her cart ahead of yours in the checkout line, you pause, then wave her forward with a smile.
+When the woman in yellow heels tries to maneuver her cart ahead of yours in the checkout line, you pause, then wave her forward with a smile.
 She smiles back with what looks like genuine relief.
 Angry a moment ago, you now feel good, along with, you note, a hint of superiority.
 A friend you haven’t seen in years remarks how you seem more forthcoming.

 Meditation always seems like a good thing to do, except when you’re actually doing it.
 Then it can seem like a boring, uncomfortable, complete waste of time when there are clearly more important things to do, buy, watch, eat and read.

 While “meditating” today, I put together a list of time-tested ways to avoid actually meditating.